norlab/LIS-546-SPR2021/content/linked-data.md

 ## JSON-LD
 Schema.org - which we have talked about in the previous chapter on Data Discovery - is practically implemented on the web through an encoding standard called JSON-LD (which stands for JSON-Linked Data).
 To understand the power of JSON-LD let's think all the way back to our chapter on [Tables, Trees, and Triples](https://norlab.github.io/LIS-546-SPR2021/content/tables-trees-triples.html) where I described differences in hierarchical data structuring (XML) vs graph structuring (JSON).
 Recall that in that chapter I warned:

-<blockquote>What we gain expressive power from a markup language comes at the expense of computational tractability.
+<blockquote>What we gain in expressive power from a markup language comes at the expense of computational tractability.
 The more syntax we have to write to define how and where a set of data are interpreted by our computers at the physical level, the more difficult and expensive it will be to retrieve that data.</blockquote>

 In that chapter I also explained that JSON is an object-oriented graph and XML is a hierarchical tree.
-The tradeoff between these two structures is that XML can use a schema to explicitly declare what it's content is about (I'll save you some jumping back and forth and paste that section below)
+The tradeoff between these two structures is that XML can use a schema to explicitly declare what it's content is about (I'll save you some jumping back and forth and paste that section below):

 <blockquote>JSON treats an object as independent from any kind of semantic meaning that humans might reliably expect that object to have.
 JSON, in its structuring of data, is therefore able to achieve a kind of independence at the data level that XML cannot.
 But, removing this semantic (or contextual) meaning has both affordances and limitations.
 By keeping data objects “independent” from the schema we have the ability compute against (that is retrieve, reorder, and analyze) objects efficiently.
 But, for JSON we also lose the ability to embed meaning in the structure of our data.</blockquote>